 St-Pierre Plamondon wins support of 98.51% of delegates

-PQ leader Paul St-Pierre Plamondon won the overwhelming support of 98.51% of delegates in a vote of confidence at the Parti Québécois convention Saturday in Sherbrooke.
+PQ leader Paul St-Pierre Plamondon won the overwhelming support of 98.51 per cent of delegates in a vote of confidence at the Parti Québécois convention Saturday in Sherbrooke.

 The leader had already said in an interview that he was approaching this event with serenity, even though his party suffered its worst results in the October 2022 election, electing only three members.